ru22-14/veg-foodie/README.md

 #### Logo

-- Header Logo exists on every page and helps the user to recognise the Brand name and come back on home page by clicking it.
+- Header Logo exists on every page and helps the user to recognise the Brand name and come back on home page by clicking on it.

 #### Navigation bar

-- Navigation bar also exists on all three pages and helps the users to navigate easily in between
+- Navigation bar exists on all three pages and helps the user to navigate easily in between
   different sections and pages.

 #### Contact